In Search of Wild Bliss In Search of Wild Bliss

 A skilled forager combs the cemeteries of Copenhagen.
 He is employed by Noma, at one time crowned the best restaurant in the world (currently in 2nd place behind the French restaurant Mirazur).
 The head chef at Noma creates a new menu every day in order to charge big bucks to serve people the most expensive produce on the market: the authentic taste of nature.

 Two centuries after the demise of the Scandinavian practice of foraging, in the form of trips to the forest for blueberries or herbs, the desire to be fed by Mother Earth has returned as a luxury available to the few.
 Recovering the wisdom and skill of eating locally and seasonally has become a profession for experts.
 All this is due to the devastation caused by colonization, including colonization of the natural world.
-Some species were taken to new continents, others have been shut in jars as museum exhibits, where they are symbols of their destroyed communities.

 Information

-Breaking news!
-This is the second of your five free articles this month.
+You’ve reached your free article’s limit this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
+If you have an active subscription, please log in.

 Subscribe